EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/intro.md

 Please *exercise caution* when messing around with IR emitters.

 IR can be dangerous to your eyes once at a certain power level.
 It is not recommended to use different emitters unless you know exactly what you are doing as it could result in harm to your eyes.
 If you doubt yourself, just do exactly what we do.
-Don't use different emitters, dont use differnt means of power, etc.
+Don't use different emitters, don't use different means of power, etc.

 ::: danger
 It is important that you <ins>**DO NOT BYPASS (OR NOT DO) ANY SAFETY FEATURES PUT IN PLACE**</ins>.
 This can result in irreversible bodily harm.